uvarc/rc-website/content/userinfo/ivy/_index.md

 ![Ivy Secure Computing](https://img.shields.io/badge/dynamic/json?color=color&label=Ivy&query=message&url=https%3A%2F%2Ftja4lfp3da.execute-api.us-east-1.amazonaws.com%2Fapi%2Fbadge%2Fivy&style=for-the-badge)

 <p class=lead>The UVA secure environment consists of Ivy virtual machines (Linux and Windows) and Rio HPC.
-Researchers can use Ivy and Rio to process and store sensitive data with the confidence that the environment is secure and meets requirements for HIPAA, FERPA, and controlled-access data (e.g. dbGaP, NIMH NDA, etc.).
+Researchers can use Ivy and Rio to process and store highly-sensitive data with the confidence that the environment is secure and meets requirements for HIPAA, FERPA, and controlled-access data (e.g. dbGaP, NIMH NDA, etc.).
 However, projects involving CUI or ITAR data cannot access Rio at this time.
-To access the High security Rio HPC, researchers need to request an Ivy Linux VM which serves as a login node.</p>
+To access Rio HPC, researchers must request a Linux virtual machine (VM) which serves as a login node.</p>

 {{< systems-boilerplate >}}

 # Overview

-Ivy provides virtual computing environments (virtual machines) specifically designed for interactive and small-scale analysis of highly sensitive data.
-Ivy Linux VMs can also act as a frontend for accessing the Rio HPC environment, which is optimized for large-scale analysis of sensitive data.
+Ivy provides virtual computing environments specifically designed for interactive and small-scale analysis of highly sensitive data.
+Ivy Linux VMs can also serve as a frontend for accessing the Rio HPC environment, which is optimized for large-scale analysis of highly-sensitive data.
 Project-specific storage volumes are seamlessly mounted to the VMs and made accessible on the HPC system, facilitating smooth transitions between tasks performed on the VM and the HPC environment.
-In order to obtain access to either system, users must
+In order to obtain access to either system, users must:

 1. **Submit an account request,**
 2. **Complete the Information Security Awareness Training, and**